abracadaniel/cardano-pool-docker/README.md

 The EKG and Prometheus monitoring services are currently not available, because they are locked to only allow access from localhost ip address (127.0.0.1).
 This could be solved by adding a nginx reverse proxy, with authentication to the stack.
+If you want to be able to access the EKG and Prometheus from outside the containers, you will currently have to run the containers on the `host` network.